jayurbain/DataScienceIntro/README.md

 *Note: Initiate walkthrough of hands-on notebooks with students, let them complete submissions on their own.*

+Outcomes addressed in week 1:
+- Understand the basic process of data science

 ---

 ### Week 2: NumPy Stack, Exploratory Data Analysis